akkinoc/logback-access-spring-boot-starter/README.md

 ## Features

-* Automatically detects your configuration file and configures Logback-access.
+* Auto-detects your configuration file and configures Logback-access.
 * Supports configuration files on the classpath.
 * Supports `X-Forwarded-*` HTTP headers.